The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Experiment Setup

 \subsection{Metrics}

-In this section, we details our choice of metrics used for our experiments.
+In this section, we discuss metrics used in our experiments.

-\paragraph{Accuracy (Acc.)} The accuracy is computed as the percentage of predictions that exactly match the GT patch out of the total number of samples in that category.
+\paragraph{Accuracy (Acc.)} The accuracy~\eqref{eq:1} is computed as the percentage of predictions that exactly match the GT patch out of the total number of samples in that category.
 An exact match is counted when the model-generated file path is identical to at least one of the reference GT file path(s).

 \paragraph{Filtered accuracy (F-Acc.)}To address concerns that models might succeed through superficial pattern matching rather than genuine understanding, we introduce filtered accuracy as a control metric.
-This measures model performance exclusively on issue instances where problem descriptions do not explicitly contain file paths or import statements, identified through simple heuristics.
+This measures performance exclusively on instances where problem descriptions do not explicitly contain file paths or import statements, identified through simple heuristics.
 By removing cases where path-like strings appear in issue descriptions, filtered accuracy isolates performance that depends purely on repository knowledge and problem-solving reasoning rather than surface-level string matching.
 This metric directly addresses our research question of whether models demonstrate genuine coding understanding or rely on memorized patterns.

-\paragraph{5-gram Consecutive Accuracy (5-gram Acc.)} To quantify the degree of verbatim memorization in model outputs, we compute 5-gram consecutive accuracy, which measures the proportion of predicted 5-grams (consecutive sequences of 5 tokens) that exactly match those found in the ground truth.
-This metric is calculated as the ratio of matching 5-grams to the total number of 5-grams in the prediction, with frequency-aware matching to prevent inflation from repeated phrases.
-Given that random 5-gram matches are statistically improbable, high scores on this metric provide strong evidence of memorization rather than genuine code generation.
-This allows us to distinguish models that have memorized data patterns in the training samples.
+\paragraph{5-gram Consecutive Overlap (5-gram Overlap.)} To quantify the degree of verbatim memorization in model outputs, we compute 5-gram overlap ratio~\eqref{eq:2}, which measures the proportion of predicted 5-grams (consecutive sequences of 5 tokens) that exactly match those found in the GT code.
+This metric is calculated as the ratio of matching 5-grams to the total number of 5-grams in the prediction, with frequency-aware matching that respects the occurrence count of each n-gram in the ground truth to prevent inflation from repeated phrases.
+This metric captures the extent to which models regurgitate exact token sequences.
+When models show high overlap on some benchmarks but not others, this differential pattern can indicate memorization of specific training data rather than consistent coding ability.

+\paragraph{Instance-Level Verbatim Match Percentage} For the prefix completion task, an instance is marked as compromised if the model generates at least one code hunk that exactly matches the corresponding GT implementation.
+A high instance-level verbatim match percentage suggests that many test instances may be untrustworthy, as portions of the output are memorized by the model.
+We report the percentage of compromised instances across the entire benchmark.